PatBall1/detectree2/docs/source/contributing.rst

 Using GitHub's UI to commit PR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For detectree2 development it is recommended to ``squash and merge`` when committing a PR to master (this is done using the GitHub UI).
+For detectree2 you can ``squash and merge`` when committing a PR to master (this is done using the GitHub UI) but one should proceed with caution.
 It squashes all of the commits down to one commit in the base branch with an option to edit a commit summary (please modify the commit summary from the default one provided with a more concise message of the PR's contributions).
-If following this approach we can commit without concern about the state of the project history.
+If following this approach one could argue that we have a clean history but often it can lead to large commits that are difficult to read.

-There are a few downsides to ``squash and merge``.
-Squashing loses useful information, i.e. ``git blame`` cannot tell you which precise commit message corresponds to a particular line.
+Squashing also loses useful information, i.e. ``git blame`` cannot tell you which precise commit message corresponds to a particular line.
 (A general guide is that if a PR consists of logically separate parts then it makes sense to retain the commit history.
 But one could argue that the logically separate parts should in fact be separate PRs anyway).
 A further downside is that it is not possible to contribute to the head branch of a PR after you have squashed and merged the PR.
+Squashing can be done in Git without needing to rely on github's ``squash and merge`` button which eradicates all history.
+So commits like 'WIP', 'fix typo' can be removed manually and still keep the project history in tact.

 Alternatively, you can select the ``rebase and merge`` option - in this case all commits from the head branch are added onto the base branch individually without a merge commit.
 If you have conflicts and you still wish to rebase and merge, these need to be resolved locally using the command line as described `here <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges>`_ and the next section.

+..
 TIP: It is possible to make ``squash and merge`` the default behaviour in the repository settings.

 Using command line to rebase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^